 Planning ahead is your best defense against unexpected hold-ups.
 Getting a clear estimate based on your specific project and location can help you set a practical timeline from day one.
 The key is to treat the permitting process not as a final hurdle, but as a foundational part of your business plan that runs parallel to finding your location and developing your menu.

-Understanding the Typical Timeline
+What’s the Typical Timeline?

 While it would be great to give you a simple answer, the truth is there is no “typical” timeline.
 The process can take anywhere from a few months to over a year, depending on the scope of your project and your location in Florida.
 Many new restaurant owners get tripped up by not accounting for this wide range, which can seriously impact their opening plans and budget.